 Which means I now have my beloved Epson v700 scanner at home, and of course I much rather scan the negs on that then on the v500.

 And that gave me my sharpness answer.
-As it turns out the scans wasn’t completely sharp on the v500, that I can see now that I made a test scan on the v700, because here they are sharp.
+As it turns out the scans weren’t completely sharp on the v500, that I can see now that I made a test scan on the v700, because here they are sharp.

 My second question was, how do you know that the scan you see is a true representation – color and contrast wise – of the negative?

 Again the v700 got me the answers.
-I use Vuescan, and when I switch between the preview thumbnails on the v500, the color and light/contrast changed almost all the time, even though I’ve chosen “none” in the color settings. which I found kind of odd.
+I use Vuescan, and when I switch between the preview thumbnails on the v500, the color and light/contrast changed almost all the time, even though I’ve chosen “none” in the color settings.
+Which I found kind of odd.

 Then when I switched to the v700, there was no problem at all, the I switch between the preview thumbnails.

 How do I know if they are correct?
-Well I guess I don’t know for sure, guess I just got to trust the software/scanner 🙂
+Well, I guess I don’t know for sure, guess I just got to trust the software/scanner 🙂

 Here are three 100% cropped images of thesame photo.